TiborsHub/ShaderDebugger/Doc/Design.md

 	Due to that most shaders are relative small and recursion is not allowed, this method to keep track of the shader state seems possible to implement.
 The increased branch count can be a problem.

+Determine the next state of a shader from a given shader state

+	A stack is needed to keep track of function invocations.

+	For a function invocation the next statement is the first statement in the function body.
+And the location of the function invocation is put on the stack.
+	For the last statement inside a function : the next statement after the function invocation from the stack is the target.
+	The stack is popped.
+	For a selection : the value of the condition needs to be inspected to compute which branch is taken.
+	The next statement is the first statement of the selected code section.
+	For a loop : the loop condition needs to be inspected to compute if the loop body is entered or the first statement after the loop body is the next statement.
+	For a sequence the next statement is just the next statement from the ast in 'tree' order.
+	This is typically a dept first traversal.

+Generation of inspect shaders for computing state

+	Although it is possible to create one shader which can return the value of all state variables (loop indices, function invocation ids, branch conditions), I think it is safer to generate one shader per state variable.
+I encountered several cases where too complex logical expressions caused a shader to fail compilation.
+Particular inside a loop if that condition is used as a pre condition for a break statement.

+	So for a shader with 2 loops (A and B) : two shaders are generated : one to retrieve the loop condition of loop A and one to retrieve the loop condition of loop B.
+	If loop B happens to be inside loop A, the shader for loop B needs the value for loop A as input.

+	Inspect shaders for intermediate expressions selected by the user needs to be generated separately.
+	They need to contain the union of the set of active shader state variables as input.
+	Example : An inspect shader of an expression of a variable inside a function which can be called from two locations :
+	Inside a loop
+	Inside main

+	If one shader is te be generated, the inspect shader needs the invocation id and the loop index as input.
+	The precondition to store the selected expression in the inspect output variable contains both the target invocation id and the target loop index.
+	For the call site outside the loop the target loop index variable and the loop index inspect variable should be set to a not active value (-1).

+	inspect_out;
+	uniform inspect_invocation_id;
+	uniform inspect_invocation_id_target;
+	uniform inspect_loop_ix;
+	uniform inspect_loop_ix_target;

+	foo()
+	{
+		if (inspect_invocation_id == target_invocation_id && inspect_loop_ix == inspect_loop_ix_target)
+		{
+			inspect_out = ...
+		}
+	}

+	main()
+	{
+		inspect_loop_ix = -1;
+		...
+		inspect_invocation_id = 1;
+		foo()
+		...

+		for (loop_ix = 1; loop_ix < N; ++loop_ix)
+		{
+			++inspect_loop_ix;
+			...
+			inspect_invocation_id = 2;
+			foo()
+			...
+		}
+		inspect_loop_ix = -1;

+		gl_FragColor = inspect_out;
+	}

+	By setting inspect_invocation_id_target to 1 and inspect_loop_ix_target to -1 an intermediate expression from inside the function at the call site outside the loop can be outputted.
+	By setting inspect_invocation_id_target to 2 and inspect_loop_ix_target to n an intermediate expression from inside the function at the call site inside the loop for loop iteration n can be outputted.

+	In potential this can result in a lot of shaders.
+If the maximum count of shaders in the gl context is reached, shaders can be destroyed and regenerated when needed.
+This wil result in a delay to regenerate the shader.

 Large sized inspect expressions